Merkel pledges German development aid increase if wins election

-MESEBERG, Germany German Chancellor Angela Merkel plans to raise development spending if she wins September's elections, and has already agreed on the issue with Finance Minister Wolfgang Schaeuble.
+MESEBERG, Germany (Reuters) - German Chancellor Angela Merkel plans to raise development spending if she wins September's elections, and has already agreed on the issue with Finance Minister Wolfgang Schaeuble.

 Merkel, leader of the conservative Christian Democratic Union party, said on Wednesday that existing plans to boost military spending by 14 percent while raising development aid by only 1.7 percent would be changed whichever party won.